slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You can’t just ask customers what they want and then try to give that to them.
 By the time you get it built, they’ll want something new."
 -- Steve Jobs*

+> *"What one piece of advice would you give someone starting a company?
+Do something that most people think is hard.
+If you try something easy, there will be five other companies doing the same thing two months later.
+But if you try something that’s difficult at first, everything gets much easier as soon as you make it through those initial challenges.
+Competition will be lower, because everyone else thought it was too hard.
+Recruiting good people will be easier, because good people like doing hard things.
+And when you have better people and less competition, raising capital gets easier, too."
+-- David Velez (Nubank)*

+> *"A startup isn’t really a company at all.
+A startup is a set of founders with hopefully a set of proprietary insights that are a result of them living in the future.
+Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing."*